-The cab pulls up to the curb in front of us.
+The ryde driver pulls up to the curb in front of us.
 Gracie’s half way into the backseat when she scoots back out to puke on the curb.
-The cab driver, speaking with a thick Mexican accent complains about her, and says if he drives us home, I have to pay triple the meter price, to cover the cleanup charge.
+The ryde driver, speaking with a thick Mexican accent complains about her, and says if he drives us home, I have to pay triple the meter price, to cover the cleanup charge.
 I tell him he can kiss this fare up his pie-hole and I slam the door.
 That’s right!
 I don’t care if his window falls out of alignment.
-The cab skids his tires as he speeds off.
+The ryde skids his tires as he speeds off.

-So much for the cab idea… I could take her home… If she pukes in my car, I’m billing her for that too.
+So much for the ryde idea… I could take her home… If she pukes in my car, I’m billing her for that too.

 During the car drive, she passed out, which made putting her to bed easy.
 I just tossed her in her bed.
 I placed her bathroom trashcan by her bedside, and I locked the door behind me.
 I left her keys on the coffee table in the living room along with a neon pink sticky note that clarifies she owes me sixty bucks.
 When she’s sober she’s pretty trusting, she’ll pay me without asking why.

-As if the puke got sopped up by the soles of my feet and made the puke course through my veins and the complete feeling of utter grossness embodies me head to toe.
+As if the puke got sopped up by the soles of my feet and made the puke course through my veins– I feel an utter grossness that embodies me head to toe.
 A quick shower should shake the feeling.